-Taking card payments over the phone lets you reach customers who wouldn’t necessarily be able to use your business in person, opens doors that would’ve previously been closed, and, needless to say, can be very beneficial to your business.
+Taking card payments over the phone lets you reach customers who can't come to your business in person, opens doors that would be closed otherwise during this period and could help you keep trading until everything returns to normal.

 Wondering how you go about actually doing it?
 Don’t worry, it’s super simple and you’ve got a couple of options: